Johnmilius/Task-Manager/README.txt

 Steps to build and/or run the software:

-1.
-2.
-3.
+1. Use the command Cargo build to compile.
+2. To run the software do Cargo run the software is Cargo Run in the terminal.
+Ensure you are in the task_manager folder.

 Instructions for using the software:

-1. simply in the terminal makes sure you cd to task_manager folder or else it won't run.
+1. cd to task_manager folder or else it won't run.
 2. Once there in the terminal run the command cargo run.
 The programs menu should be view able from there.
 3. To load a file enter l and add the file name.
 No need to add the .json file string attached to it. the file should be inserted into the task_manager folder.